Introduction

 The coated wires (also known as magnet wires) are manufactured by applying a coating of enamel to a filament of copper or aluminium conductor in multiple layers.
 The conductor is passed through a liquid enamel bath or solution of enamel in a solvent and then heated in an oven to drive off the solvent and to cure the enamel; this process is carried out repeatedly for several times depending on the application.

 Coating thickness, which depends on the percent solids in the coating solution, is an important design parameter and it is very important to control it within a predetermined range.
 If the coating solution contains a high percent-solids content, solvent costs can be reduced.
 The coating thickness is strongly dependent upon viscosity of the liquid enamel or enamel solution and the viscosity of enamel solution must be carefully controlled in order to provide a uniform coating thickness.
 When the viscosity fluctuates out of specification, the coat of enamelled wire will be uneven which eventually will lead to poor quality and is often scrapped.
 Viscosity can have several effects on absorption, colour strength and drying.
 Highly viscous coating solutions result in tackiness and cause difficulty in transfer onto the substrate, whereas low viscosity makes it more mobile and harder to control and also resulting in increased solvent usage.
 The viscosity increases when it is not being worked and decreases when there is a constant applied force.
-The strong correlation between temperature and ink viscosity suggest that fluctuations in temperature can have drastic impact on the viscosity, and thus the coating thickness which is the most crucial parameter.
+The strong correlation between temperature and enamel viscosity suggest that fluctuations in temperature can have drastic impact on the viscosity, and thus the coating thickness which is the most crucial parameter.

 In order to have a uniform coating and so as not to waste enamel, it is therefore highly desirable that the enamel viscosity be regulated automatically to a substantially constant value.
 Real-time, in-line viscosity monitoring and control in the coating process is essential to improve performance and reduce costs in almost every wire coating process.
 Process operators realise the need of a viscometer that monitors viscosity and temperature, and could use temperature-compensated viscosity as the key process variable to ensure consistency and reduce reject rates.